deanw77/Work-Day-Scheduler/README.md

 # Project Overview
 As someone who likes to start each day with a to-to list this was a fun assignment.
 I found this a very practical project in that I will likely use the finished product daily now.
 I added in a few additional features that I though would be nice to have.
 A delete button for removing individual tasks as well as a delete all button for clearing everything at the end of the day.
+I like that the delete entry only displays on boxes that have an entry.
 I also, on a least a couple of occasions filled out several boxes while forgetting to click the save button.
 So once I triggered a save button the previous other entries would be lost.
 To solve this I added a Save All button to the bottom so I could plan my entire day then save everything in one go.

 # Final Result